 Riisnæs continually assists several of Wikborg Rein's clients regarding privacy and information security, including data processor agreements and transfer to countries outside the EEA.
 He has also reviewed privacy and information security issues in connection with the handling of personal information within the health sector and in government portals directed towards the public.

 Riisnæs was appointed Dr. juris in 2006 for his thesis regarding digital certificates and certification services (PKI).
 He has been involved in several projects regarding PKI, electronic signatures, eGovernment and the development of legal framework for the e-commerce sector.
 He assisted in drafting new Regulations on National eID and played a central role in the development of the Regulations regarding Electronic Communication with and within the Government (the eGovernment Regulations) as well as a new user guide for it.
 In 2012 Riisnæs was assigned by the Ministry of Local Government and Modernisation to review proposals for changes in the Public Administration Act and the eGovernment Regulations regarding i.a. consent requirements and adaptations for realization of the Government's strategy for digital communication with citizens.

-Riisnæs is credited by Chambers, Legal 500 and Expert Guides in the categories TMT/Information Technology and is appointed among Thought Leaders – Data 2018 by Who's Who Legal.
+Riisnæs is credited by Chambers (Band 1) and Legal 500 (Leading Individuals) in the categories TMT/Information Technology and is appointed among Thought Leaders – Data by Who's Who Legal.